-Dental implants: A permanent tooth replacement solution for Franklin and Centerville Areas patients
+Dental implants: A permanent tooth replacement solution for Franklin area patients

 Dental implants are a remarkable advance in the field of dentistry.
 Until the advent of implants, dentists had no way to replace the root of a missing tooth.
 Dental implants now make it possible to provide a replacement tooth that looks, feels, and functions like your own.
-K&E Advanced Dentistry offers dental implantsfor patients in Centerville, Ohio and surrounding communities.
+K&E Advanced Dentistry offers dental implants for patients in Franklin, Ohio and surrounding communities.

 Dental implants have three parts.
 The first part is the titanium implant body which serves as the tooth root.
 Bone fuses with the implant over the course of three to six months.
 After this occurs, we place the second and third parts – a post (abutment) that holds your replacement tooth (a dental crown).
 We can also secure a bridge, partial denture, or complete denture with several implants.